Toutouwai/AutoAvif/README.md

 ## Delayed Image Variations

-Generating AVIF files is _very slow_ - much slower than creating an equivalent JPG or WebP file.
+Generating AVIF files can be _very slow_ - much slower than creating an equivalent JPG or WebP file.
 If you want to use this module it's highly recommended that you also install the [Delayed Image Variations](https://processwire.com/modules/delayed-image-variations/) module so that image variations are created one by one on request rather than all at once before a page renders.
 Otherwise it's likely that pages with more than a few images will timeout before the AVIF files can be generated.

 ## Configuration